#NextGenEcon

 Contents

 First, you dive deep into core economic topics.
 The compulsory modules Microeconomics, Macroeconomics, Applied Econometrics with R, and Introduction to Microeconometrics lay the foundations.
-You gain specialized knowledge from Introduction to GSE, International Political Economy, Environmental Economics, and Economics of Inequality.
+You gain specialized knowledge from Introduction to Global Sustainability Economics, International Political Economy, Environmental Economics, and Economics of Inequality.
 Choose from a wide array of courses in global and sustainability economics to tailor your path.

 A standout feature is the Project Seminar Global Sustainability, where you tackle real-world problems and craft practical, just, and sustainable policy solutions.
 An optional semester abroad, vibrant international summer schools and stimulating guest lectures give you global exposure and connect you with leading experts.
 The last semester is dedicated to the master’s thesis which can be an in-depth exploration of issues addressed in the project seminar.